 With this blockchain solution, Walmart can track information about food products within 2.2 seconds.
 In other words, it assists the company in tracking a disease outbreak or contamination, and reducing unnecessary waste and food recalls.

-Blockchain application development can provide greater visibility into complex steps in a supply chain.
-Recording a product’s journey across the supply chain with blockchain transactions can aid in establishing trust among consumer and substantiating claims.
+Blockchain supply chain development services can provide greater visibility into complex steps in a supply chain.
+Recording a product’s journey across the supply chain with blockchain transactions can aid in establishing trust among consumers and substantiating claims.

 The essential blockchain attributes like data transparency, traceability, and immutability can significantly transform the food industry.
 It can infuse trust between farmers, retailers, suppliers, and consumers.